arto08/courtbooking/README.md

 # courtbooking
 Court booking application.
 With Spring Boot.
 SOA

+A set of Courts is assosicated with a Location.
+Users can book courts.
+Admins can add/remove locations/courts/bookings.

 Using RESTful APIs.
 Servie Oriented Architecture
+Front end should work with the Rest APIs
 Still work in progress